-Snowglobes are great seasonal gifts from kids, and they make a fun Christmas time craft.
-Help your kids build the ultimate winter snowglobe with the instructions from our resource on mason jar snow globe ideas.
+10. Create Snow Globes From Mason JarsSnow globes are great seasonal gifts from kids, and they make a fun Christmas time craft.
+Help your kids build the ultimate winter DIY craft with the instructions found on mason jar snow globe ideas.

 Looking for Christmas activities you can do without kids?
 Whether it’s for an adults-only party or for something you and your significant other can do together, the following activities are plenty of fun.

 12. Make Spiked Hot Cider/Hot CocoaWarm up this holiday season with a festive cocktail that will put you in the Christmas spirit.
 Just add a touch of peppermint schnapps to your favorite hot cocoa recipe and top it off with whipped cream and your favorite custom photo mugs.
 Pair your potent potable with other fun Christmas activities, like watching a holiday movie or singing Christmas carols.

 13. Set Up a Christmas Photo BoothPhoto booths make great activities at any Christmas party.
 Simply find an appropriate holiday background, add a few props like selfie frames, and set up a camera to get the party started.